Contagious Disease Prevention Policies

 In the Event of Widespread Illness

-In the event of widespread illness, it may be necessary to suspend classes to allow for social distancing and reduce the spread.
+In the event of widespread illness, it may be necessary to suspend classes to allow for physical distancing and reduce the spread.
 In this event:

 - Day students and some or all non-residential employees may be asked to remain off campus